 Queensland Evidence Hub

-Evidence Hub case studies (DET login required)
+Evidence Hub case studies (department login required)

 Examples of evidence reports about what works best, where and in what context in Queensland state schools.

 These Queensland Curriculum and Assessment Authority (QCAA) reports provide teachers with comprehensive information on the NAPLAN tests and the performance of student groups in Queensland.
 They examine each learning area/test domain.
 They also provide a commentary on the results, including suggestions for classroom teachers on how to further investigate their students' performance.

 QCAA staff developed these materials for teachers to use with the data in their NAPLAN class reports.
 Each item analysis includes a description of what is being tested, references to current state and national curriculum documents, and teaching strategies that support the development of the concepts and skills being tested.

 They also include explanations of possible reasons for students' selections of incorrect options in multiple-choice items and of the most common incorrect responses to spelling and numeracy items.

 A Conceptual Framework for Emergent Digital Literacy 2016

 This Griffith University paper proposes a framework that could guide research and practice by examining the relationships between emergent literacy skills, emergent digital literacy skills, and proficiency in reading and writing.